Push data to Coveo (SAP Commerce Cloud 2205 or later)

 1. Navigate to the SystemSearch and NavigationIndex Types page.

-2. In the list of index types, double-click the index type corresponding to the site you’re adding Coveo search to.
+2. In the list of index types, click the required index type.

 3. Switch to the Cron Jobs tab.